-You may be bringing your family with you if you’re moving to attend university, and some schools offer family-style housing.
+You may be bringing your family with you if you are moving to attend university, and some schools offer family-style housing.
 These can be on-campus apartments or townhouse-style residences.
 If you are interested in this style, contact the housing office at your university.

 While you may choose to live in residence for your first year, you can also commute or live off campus.
 Many universities have an off-campus housing website that provides resources and tools to help you with your search.

-At many on-campus residences, you can enjoy on-campus dining options that may include both dining halls and brand name food vendors.
+At many on-campus residences, you can enjoy on-campus dining options that may include both dining halls and food vendors.